 - 1. Understand the concepts and methods of business analytics. - 2.
 To gain an understanding of how managers use business analytics to formulate and solve business problems and to support managerial decision making. - 3.
-Identify the management related issues and processes to resolve - 4.
-Understand the significance of forecasting models helpful in decision making - 5.
 To become familiar with processes needed to develop, report, and analyze business data.